Thumbstop

 Savannah says one of her secrets to success is that she is like a talent scout.

-She finds people who can deliver on camera and have great energy.
-And then trains them to create ads.
+She finds people who can deliver on camera and have great energy, and then trains them to create ads.

 ⚔️ Your quest ⚔️